microsoft/pxt-adafruit/docs/reference/basic/show-number.md

 basic.showNumber(10)
 ~~~~

-To show the number stored in the `x` variable:
+To show the number stored in a variable:

 ~~~~blocks
 let x = 1